Scifabric/pybossa-jujucharm/README.md

 and more than one PyBossa instance for instant production deployment based on Juju and the cloud.
 More connections to other charms will follow!

-PyBossa with PostgreSQL and HAPRoxy connection:
+PyBossa with PostgreSQL and HAProxy connection:

 ![Example of PostgreSQL,PyBossa,HAProxy](http://i.imgur.com/FqqX3bB.png)